urduhack/urduhack/docs/handbook/tutorial/normalization.rst

 ==============

 The normalization of Urdu text is necessary to make it useful for the machine learning tasks.
-In the :py:mod:`~urduhack.normalize` module, the very basic problems faced when working with Urdu data are handled with ease and efficiency.
-All the problems and how :py:mod:`~urduhack.normalize` module handles them are listed below.
+In the :py:mod:`~urduhack.normalization.normalize` module, the very basic problems faced when working with Urdu data are handled with ease and efficiency.
+All the problems and how :py:mod:`~urduhack.normalization.normalize` module handles them are listed below.

 Normalize (All in One)
 -----------------------

 To normalize some text, all you need to do is to import the function from the module and pass it the text.
-The :py:func:`~urduhack.normalize` function will return a string with normalized characters both single and combined, proper spaces after digits and punctuations and diacritics removed.::
+The :py:func:`~urduhack.normalization.normalize` function will return a string with normalized characters both single and combined, proper spaces after digits and punctuations and diacritics removed.::